tvlabs/edge264/README.md

 Compiling and testing
 ---------------------

 edge264 is built and tested with GNU GCC and LLVM Clang, supports 32/64 bit architectures, and requires 128 bit SIMD support.
 Processor support is currently limited to Intel x86 or x64 with at least SSSE3.
-[GLFW3](https://www.glfw.org/) development headers should be installed to compile `edge264_test`. `gcc-9` is recommended since it provides the fastest performance in practice.
+[GLFW3](https://www.glfw.org/) development headers and `pkg-config` should be installed to compile `edge264_test`. `gcc-9` is recommended since it provides the fastest performance in practice.
 The build process will output an object file (e.g. `edge264.o`), which you may then use to link to your code.

 ```sh